Companies Should Embrace Personal Privacy

 - Suspicious activity monitored 24/7

 Even if it were possible to breech the firewall, there is no private data of any value there.
 Disablement of hotlinking prevents new images from being added to Google or Pinterest from the archive site (inverse SEO).
-Access is denied an average of 15,000 times per month on ClinicalPosters.net.
+Access is denied over 25,000 times within 30 days on ClinicalPosters.net.

 ClinicalPosters.com: For added data security on ClinicalPosters.com, multiple firewalls are used.
-No threats have been able to penetrate the first level.
-Robotic access detection has been enabled.
+Threats have not been able to penetrate the first level.
+Robot-access detection has been enabled.
 Abnormal login and contact-form use triggers a human challenge.
-Due to past abuse, the contact form page scans visitor browser for detection of a robot before allowing access.
 Essentially, there is a firewall around the contact form to protect data.
 Malicious attacks are thwarted about 1000 times per month on ClinicalPosters.com.

 To better manage versions of photos, the hosting platform scales images to appropriate resolutions on the fly.
 This technique allows only 10 percent of overall content to benefit from content delivery network (CDN) caching.
 But combined with other techniques, pages are delivered an average of 40 percent faster.